Python map Function

 Numbers List = [20, 40, 60, 80, 100]

-Until now, we are using this on one iterable (single).
-In this example, we created a map function that accepts two arguments and returns the sum of those values.
+Until now, we have been using this on one iterable (single).
+In this Python example, we created a map function that accepts two arguments and returns the sum of those values.
 Next, we declared two numeric ones.

-Here, (addition, numbers1, numbers2) means it takes the first value from two lists and applies addition and so on.
+Here, (addition, numbers1, numbers2) means it takes the first value from two lists, applies addition, and so on.
 For example, (addition, 10, 150) becomes 160.
-Next, we are using the same scenario on fruits (string).
+Next, we use the same scenario on fruits (string).
 It performs concatenation.

 [160, 270, 380, 490, 600]